Stashing treasure

 return OpenContainer

 Now that we’re all set up with our container logic we need to actually make a container to try this with.
 Let’s create a new file in modules/game/actors called chest.lua.
+We’ll accept a contents parameter to define the items in the chest.

 prism.registerActor("Chest", function(contents)